 The home boasts an impressive pedigree of ownership, including Bridget D’Oyley Carte, owner of the D’Oyley Carte Opera Company and the Savoy Hotel, whose designs for the surrounding garden remain intact today.

-Inside, the home is bursting with original details, including joinery, metal window frames and rich zebra-striped sycamore wood.
+Inside, the home is bursting with original details, including joinery, metal window frames, and rich zebra-striped sycamore wood.

 The home is entered by means of a spacious hallway, at the end of which lies what was once the ballroom, now repurposed as an amply proportioned living room complete with a green marble fireplace and large windows overlooking the terrace.

-Elsewhere on the main storey can be found a study, boot room, formal dining room and recently renovated kitchen.
+Elsewhere on the main storey can be found a study, boot room, formal dining room, and recently renovated kitchen.
 Upstairs, you’ll find six stately bedrooms, as well as another sitting room with views out over the 10.5-acre (4.2ha) grounds.

-The home was for sale via The Modern House in June 2025 for £4.4 million ($6m).
+The home was for sale via The Modern House for just below £4 million ($5.4m).

 This stately abode in Queensland, Australia has been voted one of the top five beach houses in the world.
 Hidden within 14 acres (5.7ha) of native bushland, the home provides the ultimate privacy and tranquillity, with views out over the breathtaking Honeymoon Bay.